 From his talk "What Does Tech Excellence Look Like?":

-"These are really quite interesting because they boil down to a very important measure that many people like me have been talking about for a while which is that of Cycle Time.
-Cycle Time is, what is the period of time between somebody in the business world, or in the domain that the software supporting, having an idea of something they would like to see in software - and how long does it take from that idea to form and then go into software running in production."
+"These are really quite interesting because they boil down to a very important measure that many people like me have been talking about for a while which is that of Change Lead Time.
+Change Lead Time is, what is the period of time between somebody in the business world, or in the domain that the software supporting, having an idea of something they would like to see in software - and how long does it take from that idea to form and then go into software running in production."

 "The faster you can cycle ideas into production, that gives you an advantage in experimenting with things and being able to try things out.
-And what the study indicated is that Cycle Time had a direct correlation with how good overall an organization's performance was."
+And what the study indicated is that Change Lead Time had a direct correlation with how good overall an organization's performance was."

 "The other factor that they brought up this Mean Time to Recovery and that's actually quite interesting in itself.
 There's a phrase that goes out there, and comes from John Allspaw, that Mean Time to Recovery is more important than Mean Time Between Failures for most failures.
 The point being that, by putting stuff into production it's more important that you can realize that something's gone wrong and fix it than it is to prevent the failures in the first place."